josmar-crwdstffng/angular/aio/content/guide/router-tutorial.md

 ## Control navigation with UI elements

 Currently, your application supports two routes.
-However, the only way to use those routes is for the user to manually type the path in the browser's address bar.
+However, the only way to use those routes is for the user to manually type the path in the address bar of the browser.
-In this section, you'll add two links that users can click to navigate between the `heroes-list` and `crisis-list` components.
-You'll also add some CSS styles.
+In this section, you will add two links that users can click to navigate between the `heroes-list` and `crisis-list` components. you will also add some CSS styles.
-While these styles are not required, they make it easier to identify the link for the currently-displayed component.
-You'll add that functionality in the next section.
+While these styles are not required, they make it easier to identify the link for the currently-displayed component. you will add that functionality in the next section.

 1. Open the `app.component.html` file and add the following HTML below the title.